About

 William Matheus Sullivan

-The Foundation holds annual auditions in New York, and gives generous cash awards to gifted young opera singers in the early stages of professional careers.
-In 2022 seven winners received $10,000 Sullivan Awards, and six singers received $2,500 Career Development Grants.
+The Foundation holds annual auditions in New York and gives generous cash awards to gifted young opera singers in the early stages of professional careers.
+In 2024 eight winners received $10,000 Sullivan Awards, and six singers received $2,500 Career Development Grants.
 When the 2020 auditions were cancelled due to the pandemic, the Foundation gave $170,000 in special grants to recent Sullivan winners.

 Sullivan Award winners are eligible to apply for additional grants for five years to learn new roles.
 The number of awards and grants varies with the resources of the Foundation.

-Over 1,000 singers have earned Sullivan support, among them Jessye Norman, Shirley Verrett, Jerry Hadley, Kathleen Battle, Michael Devlin, César Ulloa, Renee Fleming, Leona Mitchell, Susan Graham, Patricia Racette, Elizabeth Futral, Denyce Graves, Lisette Oropesa, Anthony Roth Constanzo, and J'Nai Bridges; and current Sullivan trustees Christine Brewer, Vinson Cole, and Susanne Mentzer.
+Nearly 1,100 singers have earned Sullivan support, among them Reri Grist, Jessye Norman, Shirley Verrett, Jerry Hadley, Kathleen Battle, Michael Devlin, César Ulloa, Simon Estes, Frederica von Stade, Renee Fleming, Leona Mitchell, Susan Graham, Patricia Racette, Elizabeth Futral, Denyce Graves, Lisette Oropesa, Kevin Short, Anthony Roth Constanzo, and J'Nai Bridges; and Sullivan trustees Christine Brewer, Patrick Carfizzi, Vinson Cole, and Susanne Mentzer.

 Board of Trustees